ISAITB/docs-tdl/source/constructs/index.rst

     @desc | no | A description for this step to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @from | no | The ID of the actor (defaulting to the SUT actor) that will be sending the message (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler | no | The :ref:`messaging handler<handlers>` to use for this messaging step.
 If not specified (for transactional messaging) the ``txnid`` attribute is required.
+    @handlerTimeout | no | A number or variable reference with the maximum time (in milliseconds) to wait for the handler service call to complete (in case of an external test service being used as a handler).
+See also :ref:`tdl-steps-common-handlerTimeouts`.
+    @handlerTimeoutFlag | no | A string value with the name of a boolean variable to set informing whether or not a handler timeout occurred.
+See also :ref:`tdl-steps-common-handlerTimeouts`.
     @hidden | no | A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
     @id | no | The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
     @invert | no | A boolean flag determining whether the step's result should be inverted (default is "false").
 Setting to "true" will expect a communication failure to complete the step as a success.